cioos-siooc/cioos-siooc-assetmap/README.md

 * add responsive css
 * better error checking
 * encapsulate translation in a class that know the current langage ( getUISTR, default if not found )
-* CSS, again and again
+* CSS, again and again and again...